-- ❖ Technical infrastructure software and hardware

-- Technology Maintenance

-- Learning Management System Moodle

 - ❖ ProctorU Online secured examination

 - McGraw-Hill Connect

-- EBooks
+- ❖ EBooks

 - Faculty and student resources

 - Computer Lab and Deep Freeze

-- ❖ Office 365 - Student Information System (SIS)
+- ❖ Office 365

+- Student Information System (SIS)

 Graduation Fee: A \$150.00 graduation fee is charged in the final quarter of enrollment.
 All students will be charged a graduation and commencement fee regardless of their attendance at the ceremony.
 The graduation fee is due in the first two (2) weeks of the final quarter of enrollment.
-Graduation fees are non-refundable and are not covered by financial aid.
+Graduation fees are non-refundable and are may be covered by financial aid.
 This fee includes:

 - Administrative student graduation audit review

 - ❖ An official commencement ceremony

-- Cap, Gown, and Tassel
+- ❖ Cap, Gown, and Tassel

 - ❖ Awards and Honor Cords

 - Official diploma indicating degree earned

 - Additional official diplomas are available for purchase in the Registrar's Office

 - Diploma covers presented at the ceremony (covers provided to only those attending the ceremony)

 - Additional diploma covers are available for purchase in the Registrar's Office

 - Official Transcript

 - Additional official transcripts are available for purchase in the Registrar's Office

 - ❖ Administrative cost

 - Photographer

 - Graduation pictures are available for purchase through ceremony photographer

 - Friends and family attendance

 - Parking